ibm-cloud-docs/schematics/cli-reference.md

 **Example:**

 ```
-ibmcloud terraform workspace new --file myfile.json
+ibmcloud schematics workspace new --file myfile.json
 ```
 {: pre}

-### `ibmcloud terraform workspace update`
+### `ibmcloud schematics workspace update`
 {: #schematics-workspace-update}

 Update the details for an existing workspace, such as the workspace name, variables, or source control URL.
-To provision or modify {{site.data.keyword.cloud_notm}}, see the [`ibmcloud terraform plan`](#schematics-plan) command.
+To provision or modify {{site.data.keyword.cloud_notm}}, see the [`ibmcloud schematics plan`](#schematics-plan) command.
 {: shortdesc}

 ```
-ibmcloud terraform workspace update --id WORKSPACE_ID --file FILE_NAME [--json]
+ibmcloud schematics workspace update --id WORKSPACE_ID --file FILE_NAME [--json]
 ```
 {: pre}